Inswinger

 It is worth noting that for this type of ball capture technique, the serve movement will also have to be adjusted: the bowler will need a dynamic take-off run and a biting hand movement, which will give the projectile an additional impetus.

 In the second case, an inswinger side-on bowler holds the ball so that the seam is at a 45-degree angle to the ground.
-Therefore, when capturing a projectile using this technique, the player will need to:
+Therefore, when capturing a projectile using this technique, the player need to:

-- Place the top two fingers firmly on the top of the ball and place the thumb directly on the seam.
+- place the top two fingers firmly on the top of the ball and place the thumb directly on the seam.
 An important point: the thumb should rest on the bottom of the ball strictly along the seam.

 - hide the smooth side of the ball from the batsman.